-Developers that are inexperienced with logging tend to have a lot of questions regarding it.
+Developers that are inexperienced with logging tend to have many questions regarding it.
 Should you log to files, a database, or another target?
 How do I start logging using my preferred tech stack?
 What are logging levels?
 The list could go on.
 However, one topic that I don’t see people ask that much about—and I think they should—is log formatting.

 Think about it.
 What’s the point of having lots of log files if you can’t easily extract the information you want from them and put it to good use?
 That’s what this post is all about—helping you avoid such a pointless scenario.

-We’re going to start by explaining why log formatting matters and why you should care about it.
-Then, we’ll proceed to take that information and turn it into practical advice.
+We will explain why log formatting matters and why you should care about it.
+Then, we’ll take that information and turn it into practical advice.
 You’ll learn seven log formatting best practices that’ll help you keep your log files readable.
 After that, we part ways with some final tips.
 Let’s get started!

 Why Should You Care About Log Formatting?